Galaxy-Man/ESP32-Watch-GC9A01/README.md

 # ESp32-Watch

-Still working this (Git) out
+Still working this (Git) out.
-code to follow
+Code to follow